nickheyer/GithGuard/README.md

 2. **Launch Game**: Launches the specified game executable.
 3. **Compression and Cleanup**: Compresses the temporary backup and cleans up old backups.
 4. **Wait for Game Exit**: Waits for the game to exit and logs the exit status.
+5. **Restore Backup**: Restores a specified backup file to the BG3 app data directory, optionally launching the game afterward.

 ## License